Centrist former Sen. Joseph Lieberman has died at 82

 As Al Gore's running mate in 2000, Lieberman became the first Jewish American on the presidential ticket of one of the two major parties.
 Four years later, Lieberman unsuccessfully sought the Democratic presidential nomination himself.

-Lieberman was a centrist, and was defeated in a 2006 Democratic Senate primary in his home state, but won reelection regardless, running as an independent.
+Lieberman was a centrist, and often angered Democrats.
+He lost a 2006 Democratic Senate primary in his home state, but won reelection regardless, running as an independent.
 In 2008 he supported Republican John McCain's unsuccessful presidential bid.

 In 2011, when he announced he wouldn't seek a fifth term as senator, he said: "I have not always fit comfortably into conventional political boxes — Democrat or Republican, liberal or conservative.
 I have always thought that my first responsibility is not to serve a political party but to serve my constituents, my state and my country, and then to work across party lines to make sure good things get done for them."